-According to IBM’s annual report, the average cost of a data breach in 2022 is $4.35 million.
-With a price tag that high, it’s no surprise that 60 percent of companies that experience a data breach close their doors within six months after the attack.
-Numbers like these are eye opening, and show that it is worth investing in cybersecurity to protect your business from a costly breach.
-However, how can you be sure that your cybersecurity ROI is where it should be?
+According to IBM’s annual report, the average cost of a data breach in 2023 is $4.45 million.
+With a price tag that high, it’s no surprise that 60% of companies that experience a data breach close their doors within six months after an attack.
+Numbers like these are eye opening, and show that it is worth investing in cybersecurity to protect your business from a costly breach, but how can you be sure that your cybersecurity ROI is where it should be?

-Today, cybersecurity is no longer an option; with 66% of small and medium businesses attacked in the past 12 months, it’s a necessity no matter the size of your business.
+Today, cybersecurity is no longer an option; with 66% of small and medium businesses attacked last year, it’s a necessity no matter the size of your business.
 Many companies get hung up on the cost, or are overwhelmed by the number of cybersecurity vendors or tools currently available.

 A cost-effective way to get end-to-end protection and prevent data breaches is through Cybersecurity as a Service (CSaaS).
 Top-tier solutions include everything you need to protect your digital assets and network from intrusion, and to enable rapid detection, response, and recovery–which equates to a greater cybersecurity ROI.

-Let’s explore how the cost of a data breach in 2022 affects your cybersecurity ROI.
+Let’s explore how the cost of a data breach affects your cybersecurity ROI.

 How Much Can a Data Breach Cost You?

 Data breaches are not just enormously costly, they are often avoidable.
 Imagine a scenario where hackers attack a medium-sized company, exposing 50,000 consumer records that contain PII (personally identifiable information).
 That company may spend upwards of $2.5 million cleaning up the mess, paying fines, notifying customers, providing free identity theft protection, and securing the network.
 The cost of cybersecurity would be a small fraction of that cost and could help avoid the attack altogether.